themosis/documentation/routing.md

 }]);
 ```

 The above route is only listening to request made to the single post with a slug of `welcome-post`.
-You can also pass a post ID, title or an array.
+You can also pass a post `ID`, `title` or an array.

 ##### Archive post route